 The next era of deploying feed additives on farms will require a strong foundation of rigorous scientific expertise to thoroughly evaluate the full life cycle of these additives.
-It is crucial to understand how compounds implemented.

 It is crucial to understand how compounds are metabolized and excreted, and the subsequent impact they have on animal performance and the local environment before implementing them on farms.
 While some studies have explored emissions reductions focusing on enteric methane in lactating cows, there has been limited attention given to downstream emissions from manure, nitrogenous emissions and growing heifers.
-The future of the feedadditive space should prioritize holistic approaches to incorporating these additives.
+The future of the feed-additive space should prioritize holistic approaches to incorporating these additives.

 A significant aspect of understanding enteric methane lies within the rumen microbiome.
 Exciting projects have been announced, utilizing interventions such as CRISPR technology to produce lowmethane microbes or direct-fed microbials.
 These initiatives have garnered focus from USDA and other government agencies.
-However, it is important to note that previous research has shown that interventions
+However, it is important to note that previous research has shown that interventions aimed at reducing or eliminating undesirable microbes can have short-term effects, with those microbes reappearing in the intermediate term, demonstrating similar responses as before the treatment was implemented.